 Our summer volunteer work days also help us achieve our mission, but in 2017 we realized it just wasn’t enough.
 The Gunnison Valley was seeing increased visitor numbers every year, and with more people . . . more impacts.
 More trash.
 More braided trails.
 More piles of TP and poo.
 More driving over wildflowers.
 CBMBA decided we had to do something to help solve this problem, keep our trails sustainable, and conserve our backcountry.
 Thus, the CBCC was born!

-Now, going into it’s third year in 2019, the Corps is out there, 6 days a week in summer, maintaining trails, clearing deadfall, and picking up trash.
+The Corps is out there 6 days a week during the summer, maintaining trails, clearing deadfall, and picking up trash.
 They provide trail interventions that mitigate erosion and water damage, which helps keep singletrack single.
 They are on the trails and at trailheads, reaching out to visitors to teach them how to leave no trace in the backcountry.
 The CBCC works on ALL trails for ALL users—from Wilderness trails to non-motorized singletrack to motorized singletrack.
 CBMBA is the umbrella nonprofit that administers the CBCC and coordinates their work with our partners.
 This allows the Corps to stay focused on their work on the ground.

-We partner with land managers like the US Forest Service, the Town of Crested Butte, the Crested Butte Land Trust, and others to ensure that our backcountry remains beautiful and sustainable so that future generations will get the chance to enjoy it like we do.
+We partner with land managers like the US Forest Service, the Towns of Mt.
+Crested Butte and Crested Butte, the CB Land Trust, and others to ensure that our backcountry remains beautiful and sustainable so that future generations will get the chance to enjoy it like we do.

 If you believe in the work the CBCC is doing to conserve landscapes and make trails sustainable, please consider supporting us with a donation.

-Here is the Corps at work in 2018 and some of the amazing positive impacts they’ve been able to make on our backcountry!
+Here is the Corps hard at work, making some amazing positive impacts on our backcountry!